scieloorg/cited-references/README.md

 ## Collect PID

-Collects PIDs through the [articlemeta api](https://github.com/scieloorg/articlemetaapi).
+Collect PIDs through the [articlemeta api](https://github.com/scieloorg/articlemetaapi).
 Pass a "date from" as an argument is optional.
 In case of do not pass a "date from" as an argument the script will consider the current date as "date from".

 **How to use**